 A solstice happens when the Sun in the sky is at its furthest point from the celestial equator.

-On the June solstice it reaches its northernmost point, and the Earth’s North Pole tilts towards the sun, at about 23.5 degrees.
+On the June solstice the Sun reaches its northernmost point, as the Earth’s North Pole tilts towards the Sun, at about 23.5 degrees.

 Apart from the well-known links between the solstice and ancient stone structures, another extraordinary ancient object has connections to this celestial phenomenon.

-The Nebra Sky Disc is a 3,600-year-old bronze disc which, according to UNESCO, features "the oldest concrete depiction of cosmic phenomena worldwide."
+The Nebra Sky Disc is a 3,600-year-old bronze disc which, according to UNESCO, features the oldest known depiction of cosmic phenomena in the world.